StrPointless/F.N.F-STR-Engine/README.md

 - New in-game UI
 - New menu appearences
 - New optimization features
 - and of course....
 Drum roll please.. badumbadumbadumbadum...
 FULL MAC SUPPORT!
+(For Zero)